The Intel Core i7 8700K was in the vanguard of their vastly popular Coffee Lake processors.

 ASUS is widely known for the reliability and diversity they give to their products, raising it to the level of “Number one motherboard manufacturers in the world” over the years.
 We’ve already talked about Asus’s motherboards in this article however, the TUF Z370 Pro Gaming is one we just can’t look past.
 Before ROG took over, the TUF lineup of motherboards were Asus’s knights in shining armour.
 But don’t let that get you down because the Z370 Pro Gaming rocks itself with a very attractive pricetag while rocking the TUF armour.

-The TUF Z30 Pro-Gaming motherboard sports a black colour with yellow accents about it.
+The TUF Z30 Pro-Gaming is another good motherboard which sports a black colour with yellow accents around it.
 However, there are no RGB zones for those looking to spice things up.
 That can limit the flexibility a little bit, the black and yellow colour pattern is pretty neutral as it allows this motherboard to blend in with almost any setup.
-There are RGB headers present but that’s about it.
+There are RGB lighting headers present but that’s about it.
 As for the build, folks familiar with the ROG lineup motherboards will note that the build quality is not as promising.
 However, Asus has still done a pretty good job with it.
 It is powered up with a 4+2+1 phase design which, as far as overclocking goes, isn’t anything reassuring.

 The TUF Z30 Pro-Gaming motherboard has 4x DIMM slots for memory support of up to 64 Gigs at 4000MHz (OC).
 Pretty much the standard for Z370 chipsets.
 Along with 3x PCI-E x16 slots, it also has 2 M.2 slots for PCI-E x4 Gen3.
 And, this motherboard can support Nvidia 2-Way SLI and AMD 2-Way CrossFireX technology for multi-GPU.
 Asus makes use of Realtek ALC1220S audio chipset for this motherboard which is fairly common, as we’ve seen by now.
 For storage, along with the M.2 ports you also have 6x SATA3 ports and Intel’s Optane Memory.
 And lastly, in the rear I/O section, you have 6x USB 3.1 ports, 2x USB 2.0 ports, DVI-D and HDMI ports, an RJ45 connector along with the standard audio box.